masak/alma/ROADMAP.md

 # Roadmap

-007 is conceptually still a v0.x.x product.
-That is, we make no particular guarantees about backwards compatibility yet, as we're heading towards some kind of publicly releasable stable condition.
+007 is still a v0.x.x product.
+We make no particular guarantees about backwards compatibility yet, as we're heading towards some kind of publicly releasable stable condition.

 Most of the forward-looking and thinking happens in the [issue queue](https://github.com/masak/007/issues), and that's still the place to go to for all the nitty-gritty details about planning and tradeoffs.
-But the picture given by the issue queue is messy, disjointed, and conveys no sense of priorities or ordering.
+But the picture given by the issue queue is conveys no sense of priorities or ordering.
 That's what this roadmap is for.

 About versions: we (masak and sergot) are still not convinced that 007 *needs* versions.
 We probably won't do releases of any kind.
 007 is not really meant to